-These mistakes can literally be fatal, as the National Highway Traffic Safety Administration (NHTSA) reports that properly installed child safety seats reduce the risk of death by 71 percent for infants younger than 1 year old and by 54 percent for toddlers ages 1 to 4 years.
-The NHTSA also reports that while 96 percent of parents believe that they have correctly installed their car seat, research shows that only three out of every 10 children are properly restrained.
+Properly installed child safety seats can reduce the risk of death by 71 percent for those younger than a year old and by 54 percent for toddlers ages one to four years.2 The NHTSA also reports that while most parents believe they are using child safety seats correctly, as many as 46 percent have in fact installed them incorrectly.2

 Steps to proper installation

 So, what can you do to make sure you are using your car seat correctly?
-In addition to choosing a seat that properly fits your vehicle and carefully reading and following the manufacturer’s instructions, Safe Kids Worldwide offers these tips for car seat installation:
+In addition to choosing a seat that properly fits your vehicle and carefully reading and following the manufacturer’s instructions, consider the following tips for proper car seat installation:

 - Check the label on your car seat to make sure it is age- and size-appropriate for your child.

-- Keep children in rear-facing car seats as long as possible – at least until age one - before moving them to a forward-facing seat.
+- Keep children in rear-facing car seats as long as possible – ideally beyond age one - before moving them to a forward-facing seat.

 - After placing the harness around your child, make sure that it is tight and that the straps are coming through the proper slots.
 The harness is tight enough and the chest clip properly placed if you cannot pinch any extra webbing at your child’s shoulder.

 For added assurance, parents can discuss and examine their installation with a certified technician at a car seat inspection station.
-Most communities host such stations periodically at places such as car dealerships or store parking lots.
+In most communities, the police are available to inspect or help you install your car seat.
+Host stations will also periodically pop up at places such as car dealerships, store parking lots or municipal festivals.

 Moving beyond the car seat

-A properly fitting belt rests on the upper thighs and chest, not the belly and neck.
-It is recommended that children use a booster seat from age 4 to 8, or until they reach a height of 57 inches.
-For older children and adults, the use of a seat belt cuts the risk of serious injury in half.
+Once kids grow out of a car seat or booster, a properly fitting seat belt is the key to keeping them safe while in the car.
+Although they’re smaller than an adult, a child’s seat belt should still rest on their upper thighs and chest, not the belly and neck.
+It is recommended that children remain in a booster seat from until they reach a height of 57 inches.
+For older children and adults, of course, the use of a seat belt cuts the risk of serious injury in half.